ssssota/chapplin/website/src/content/docs/guides/why-chapplin.md

 ## The Challenge with Raw OpenAI Apps SDK

-When you need to provide a UI for your ChatGPT App, the OpenAI Apps SDK requires you to register a **single HTML file** containing all JavaScript and CSS bundled together with the MCP server.
+When you need to provide a UI for your ChatGPT App, the OpenAI Apps SDK expects you to register a **single HTML asset** via the Apps SDK manifest.
+This asset must be self-contained (JS/CSS inlined or bundled) and is loaded by ChatGPT alongside your MCP server.
 This presents several challenges:

 ### Complex Build Process